The Three Pillars of Sustainability EXPLAINED

 Unfortunately, often the limited resources available in the environment are not factored in: this is the main problem faced when trying to achieve long-term economic sustainability.
 There can’t be long-term economic growth if we deplete all the available natural resources.

-The capitalist system based on the free market is an incredible tool to improper the standards of living of western nations, however, this doesn’t take into account the limits of our planet: or better, it doesn’t until it will be too late.
+The capitalist system based on the free market is an incredible tool to improper the standards of living of Western nations, however, this doesn’t take into account the limits of our planet: or better, it doesn’t until it is too late.

-For example, a factory that is using non-renewable resources or even an open pit mining operation is penalized because of this, and the damage made is somehow passed on to the collectivity, as a result, the price of their final product will not be influenced by their unsustainable practices.
-The business doesn’t have a direct economic incentive in adopting more sustainable practices.
+The damage made is somehow passed on to the collectivity, as a result, the price of their final product will not be influenced by their unsustainable practices.
+The business doesn’t have a direct economic incentive to adopt more sustainable practices.

 What is the circular economy?